kangwei10/To_Do_List/README.md

 # To_Do_List
-This is a To-Do-List coded using React.js and .Net
+This is a To-Do-List webapp coded using React.js and .Net

 ## To run the app
 1. cd ToDoListApp